Learn - Publishing a Budget

 Rules that block publishing

 Five conditions block making a budget public.
-The dialog tells you which one applies.

 Premium subscription required